Igglybuff/awesome-piracy/Readme.md

 - [Fildo](https://fildo.net/android/en/#) Android music streaming app which fetches files from third party MP3 search engines.
 - [YouTube Vanced](https://www.apkmirror.com/apk/team-vanced/vanced-manager/) Vanced is a well known modded version of YouTube with many features such as adblocking and background playback and many more.
 App is discontinued, a mirror link is provided.
 - [ReVanced](https://github.com/revanced/revanced-manager/) Continuing the legacy of Vanced.
+- [LibreTube](https://github.com/libre-tube/LibreTube) An alternative YouTube front end, for Android.
+This project is aimed at improving the users' privacy by being independent from Google and bypassing their data collection.

 ### Streaming Apps